ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 {{?I-D.ietf-privacypass-architecture}}.

-As discussed in {{challenge}}, clients SHOULD discard any context-bound tokens upon flushing cookies or changing networks, to prevent an Origin using the redemption context state as a cookie to recognize clients.
+As discussed in {{challenge}}, clients SHOULD discard any context-bound tokens upon flushing cookies or changing networks, to prevent an origin using the redemption context state as a cookie to recognize clients.

 Applications SHOULD constrain tokens to a single origin unless the use case can